 You do not need to go in with all cylinders firing.
 Yes, it’s a good idea to push yourself and know what your limits are to an extent.
 But that doesn’t mean that you come in and lift the heaviest dumbbells or set the treadmill to 10km/hr straight away.

-You’re better off to start small and slow and increase gradually.
+You’re better off starting small and slow and increasing gradually.
 Your body will thank you for it and it’s a great way for you to test what you like as well without wiping yourself out for a few days.

 Fuel your body right

 You need to eat.
 And preferably, eat well.
 A lot of people make the mistake of hitting the gym hard and starting a crash diet at the same time.
+Make sure to consult a nutritionist and avoid diet fads that you just read or watched on the internet.
 This is a surefire way to not maintain a workout routine.
 You need to fuel your body so that it has energy for your workouts.
 This means that you need protein, fat and carbohydrates.

 Try a range of exercises